amrrkhaled/task-management-system/README.md

 ---

 ## Notes
-- The `assignedTo` field in tasks refers to a user's ID.
+- Any user can create a project and becomes its manager.
-- Only project managers can create projects and invite members.
+- A project can have a manager, admins, and normal members.
-- Both project managers and admins can create and assign tasks.
+- Only project managers can invite users as members or admins.
+- Tasks can have prerequisite tasks and be assigned to multiple members.
 - Authentication is required for all requests.